-A request to escalate to Stage 3 must be made to the Clerk to the Trust within 10 school days of receipt of the Stage 2 written response.
-This should be done in writing using the Complaint Form (see Appendix A for the contact details of the Clerk to the Trust, and Appendix B for a copy of the Complaint Form).
+A request to escalate to Stage 3 must be made to the Lead Governance Professional within 10 school days of receipt of the Stage 2 written response.
+This should be completed in writing using the Complaint Form (see Appendix A for the contact details of the Lead Governance Professional, and Appendix B for a copy of the Complaint Form).

-Requests received outside of this time frame will only be considered if exceptional circumstances apply and are explained to the Clerk at the same time that the request for a Stage 3 hearing is made.
+Requests received outside of this time frame will only be considered if exceptional circumstances apply and are explained to the Lead Governance Professional at the same time that the request for a Stage 3 hearing is made.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Lead Governance Professional will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.

-The Clerk will then convene the Panel of one Governor from the School, one Trustee and one independent person and arrange the date of the hearing.
+The Lead Governance Professional will then convene the Panel of one Governor from the School, one Trustee and one independent person and arrange the date of the hearing.

-The Clerk will write to the Complainant to inform them of the date of the hearing.
-They will aim to convene a hearing within 30 school days of receipt of the Stage 3 request.
-If this is not possible, the Clerk will provide an anticipated date and keep the Complainant informed.
+The Lead Governance Professional will write to the Complainant to inform them of the date of the Complaint Review hearing.
+They will aim to convene a Complaint Review hearing within 30 school days of receipt of the Stage 3 request.
+If this is not possible, the Lead Governance Professional will provide an anticipated date and keep the Complainant informed.

-If the Complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the hearing.
-The Panel will then meet with the Clerk and conduct the Complaint Review hearing in private, without either the School or the Complainant being represented.
+If the Complainant rejects the offer of the proposed hearing date without good reason, the Lead Governance Professional will decide when to hold the Complaint Review hearing.
+The Panel will then meet with the Clerk to the Trust and conduct the Complaint Review hearing in private, without either the School or the Complainant being represented.
 Their considerations will be based on the written submissions and documentary evidence previously provided by both parties.
 This is to ensure that the matter is resolved as soon as possible in the best interests of all parties.

-At least 15 school days before the meeting, the Clerk will:

-- confirm and notify both parties of the date, time and venue of the hearing, ensuring that, if the Complainant is invited, the dates are convenient to all parties and that the venue and proceedings are accessible; and - inform both parties that copies of any further written material should be submitted to the Clerk at least 10 school days before the hearing.
+At least 15 school days before the meeting, the Lead Governance Professional will:- confirm and notify both parties of the date, time and venue of the Complaint Review hearing, ensuring that, if the Complainant is invited, the date is convenient to all parties and that the venue and proceedings are accessible; and inform both parties that copies of any further written material should be submitted to the Lead Governance Professional at least 10 school days before the Complaint Review hearing.
 Any evidence submitted after this, including on the day of the hearing, will only be considered in exceptional circumstances with the agreement of the Panel, whose decision is final.

-Any written material will be collated and circulated by the Clerk to all parties so that it is received at least 5 school days before the date of the hearing.
+Any written material will be collated and circulated by the Lead Governance Professional to all parties so that it is received at least 5 school days before the date of the Complaint Review hearing.